White-Hat-Security/White-Hat-Security.github.io/_posts/2021-04-26-Hack-The-Box:-Jerry.md

 ![]({{ site.baseurl }}/images/HTB-Jerry-Screenshots/intruder-options.png "an image title")

-Copy and paste the encoded credentials into the Paylaod Options sections.
+Copy and paste the encoded credentials into the Payload Options sections.
 Scroll down to the bottom of the tab and uncheck URL encode.

 ![]({{ site.baseurl }}/images/HTB-Jerry-Screenshots/paylaod.png "an image title")